fraserdominicdavid/geotech-pandas/docs/user-guide/in-situ.spt.rst

 Getting the seating drive
 -------------------------
-It is also possible to get the seating drive, which is, by definition, the number of blows required to penetrate the first 150 mm interval.
+It is also possible to get the seating drive, which is, by definition, the number of blows required to penetrate the first 150 mm increment.
 The :meth:`~pandas.DataFrame.geotech.in_situ.spt.get_seating_drive` method returns such a result for each sample/layer.